DreymaR/BigBagKbdTrix/README.md

 		- The Extend and Extend-tap layers are another excellent addition.
 I truly believe that you should learn such tools well if you haven't yet, as they will benefit you a whole lot more than chasing base layout perfection could ever do.
 		- Even if you do use Extend or something similar, getting to know its possibilities even better and optimizing your Ext-tap mappings etc is extremely useful.
 Trust me!
 I'm still discovering improvements after many happy years of use.

+		There is no undisputed king of keyboard layouts, and there won't be.
+You get to a point where individual preference and usage patterns start to matter more than objective aspects, and then you can't agree on a one-layout-fits-all.
+		I believe we're already about there, pretty much.
+New tech may yet change typing, but as it stands the main barrier to speed is mental load so a really good development should make it simpler, not more complex.

 		Still, what about all these new layouts, huh?
 Huh?
 			[Box: A Quest For The Gral]
-			Well, finally my curiosity got the better of me, and as a result I'm trying out one of the newer layouts.
+			Well, finally my curiosity got the better of me, and as a result I did end up trying out one of the newer layouts.
 			Feels really odd after having typed on Colemak for 18 years, I can tell you!
-			I'm only around half my Colemak speed on Gralmak (my Graphite variant) yet, but I feel I have an idea of what it's about by now.
+			I'm haven't yet reached my Colemak speed on Gralmak (my Graphite variant), but I feel I have an idea of what it's about by now.

-			So far, my main impression is that both Gralmak and Colemak are good, and I won't be getting any substantial gains from the switch – apart from a satisfied curiosity and the fun and pain(!) of trying something new.
+			So far, my main impression is that both Gralmak and Colemak are good, and I won't be getting any substantial gains from the switch – apart from a satisfied curiosity and the fun and pain of trying something new.

 			Colemak-DH is a good and well thought-out layout.
 So is Graphite.
 The latter takes some factors into consideration that weren't yet considered back in 2014.
 Fine.
 But I honestly don't feel the differences much (yet?).

 			They both have their stronger and weaker points.
 Some musings:
-			- Graphite has some amazing n-grams, and more than Colemak it uses all three rows for them without much scissoring.
+			- Graphite has some amazing n-grams, and more than Colemak it uses all three rows without much scissoring.
 			- Colemak has a nice flow to it and some delightful home row rolls, but also some sticky spots here and there.
 			- Colemak does of course have more redirects than Graphite.
 Notable examples are YOU, and WAS.
 More rolls makes for more redirects.
 			- Writing YOU isn't great on either, just a little easier on Graphite.
 I've heard layout designers say that it's hard to make that word good on a good layout.
-			- Writing PHYSICS is worse on Graphite (yes, I'm a phycisist).
+			- Writing PHYSICS is worse on Graphite.
+I'm a phycisist, so there's that.
 Every layout has some words that don't agree well with it.
 			- For some awkward bigrams, alt-fingering helps a lot.
 Colemak `kn kl` and Graphite `sc sw ph` are good examples.
 This takes time to learn well.
 			- You will get used to a number of weakish spots with time and experience, as long as they aren't too common.
 			- If you start overthinking such weak spots though, I believe you won't be able to judge a layout fairly.
 I think this happens to many.
 			- It won't matter to all, but Colemak is still easier to learn with more QWERTY and shortcut similarities.
 			- Colemak keeping ZXCV in place is an asset to some, and so is the Tarmak learning method for gradual learning.
+			- Using the Gralmak variant though, the bottom row goes ZXMCV and that's really no worse than Colemak-DH's ZXCDV.

 			As for Graphite vs the very similar Gallium, I tried both and Gralmak ended up with a sort of mix between them and some Colemak principles.
 			- Like Colemak, I keep the symbol keys unchanged, instead using my Sym mod and special keys.
 This makes it easier to learn, too.
 			- I prefer J in the middle and apostrophe on the side, like Gallium and Colemak have.
 This links in with the first point.
-			- The only other letter difference between Gal and Gra, is `CV` vs `WZ`.
-I first wanted to go with Gal to make the `SC` bigram easier, but now I'm on board with Gra keeping `W` on top and `CV` on lower row.
+			- The only other letter difference between Gallium and Graphite, is `CV` vs `WZ` on the upper vs lower row.
+			- I first wanted to go with Gal to make the `SC` bigram easier, but now I'm on board with Graphite keeping `W` on top and `CV` on the lower row.
 			- This is mainly because those are more in line with what we're used to.
 In the long run, that's not a strong argument, but it makes transitions easier.
+			- For added familiarity and convenience, I put Z back into its corner in Gralmak.
+This has next to no negative impact on layout quality, and just feels right.
 			- The bigrams involved are fine either way, really.

-		There is no undisputed king of keyboard layouts, and there won't be.
-You get to a point where individual preference and usage patterns start to matter more than objective aspects, and then you can't agree on a one-layout-fits-all.
-		I believe we're already about there, pretty much.
-New tech may yet change typing, but as it stands the main barrier to speed is mental load so a really good development should make it simpler, not more complex.

 - Convo w/ A-Brick on figure captions:
 	- I just read a recommendation for figure text.
 On our BigBag pages, we've just used a <p> under the image, with <i>.